 Jewel Bako has been around since the turn of the century, 2001 to be exact and it’s owned by husband and wife team Jack and Grace Lamb.
 You come to this East Village institution for sushi, crafted by Chef Mitsunori Isoda who delivers traditional sushi in a modern way.
-Ingredients are seasonal, flown over from Japan where possible and the wasabi root is even hand grated with shark skin right before you around the omakase table.
+Ingredients are seasonal, flown over from Japan where possible and the wasabi root is even hand grated with shark’s skin right before you around the omakase table.
 I dined here during March 2013.

 We go for the omakase at $75 per head – a variety of fish is served including medium to fatty toro, uni and squid.
 17 pieces came and here are some of the hand-crafted treats.
 An amuse bouche of tuna over a crispy rice ball should never go amiss as they’re delicious little things.

-After the omakase and witnessing a plethora of reverse maki roles being made throughout our meal, food envy kicks in and I ordered some Japanese snow crab with avocado and cucumber $20.
+After the omakase and witnessing a plethora of reverse maki roles being made throughout our meal, food envy kicks in, so an order of Japanese snow crab with avocado and cucumber rolls $20 were added.
 The sweet crab seasoned with mayo disappeared very quickly and plugged that final hole in my belly.

 When did I go?
 March 2013

 The damage: Expect to pay $100+ per head for the omakase with drinks